 Supply chain security is how you protect the full ecosystem of partners and tech that keeps your business running.
 It’s all about managing external relationships where your data, processes, or uptime rely on someone else’s systems.
 And let’s be honest, as your reliance on third parties grows, you need a clear picture of where risk sits outside your perimeter and how it could affect your day-to-day operations.

 The goal is simple: reduce the chance that a third party introduces a gap that becomes your breach, outage, or compliance failure.
 Strong programs don’t just look at a single vendor.
-They consider how risks can cascade through your network of partners, especially when everyone’s leaning on the same underlying cloud or software.
+They consider how risks can cascade through your network of partners, especially when multiple organizations rely on the same underlying cloud or software providers.

 Where Supply Chain Risk Management Fits in Third-Party Risk Management (TPRM)

-- Procurement and legal handle onboarding and contracts.
+• Procurement and legal manage onboarding and contracts.

-- Security and resilience teams map dependencies, set control expectations, and monitor posture over time to keep pace with change.
+• Security and resilience teams map dependencies, define control expectations, and monitor posture over time.

-In practice, you integrate SCRM into your existing TPRM workflows.
-The same intake process applies, but with added rigor on security evidence and continuous monitoring to catch changes between annual reviews.
-When this integration is tight, risk signals move quickly to the people who can act.
+In practice, SCRM integrates into existing TPRM workflows.
+The same intake process applies, but with added rigor around security evidence and continuous monitoring to detect changes between annual reviews.
+When integration is tight, risk signals reach decision-makers quickly.

 Objectives of Supply Chain Security

-- Reduce third- and fourth-party risk: Understand how risk propagates across your vendors and their subcontractors, not just your direct relationships.
+• Reduce third- and fourth-party risk— understand how risk propagates across vendors and subcontractors.

-- Support regulatory and industry compliance: Align with frameworks such as the NIST Cybersecurity Framework, ISO 27001, and the EU’s DORA for operational resilience.
+• Support compliance— align with frameworks such as the NIST Cybersecurity Framework, ISO 27001, and the EU’s Digital Operational Resilience Act (DORA).

 Common Triggers for Supply Chain Risk Assessments